killercup/scribbles/content/posts/2026-05-15-still-blogging.md

 categories:
 - meta
 ---
-All of a sudden
 I published three posts on this blog just in April.
 Before that, I've published 3 posts since May 2020.
 Going back to freelance work
-and having an interesting [bioinformatics project][rastair] made me want to write again, but the blog had to feel usable first.
+and having an interesting [bioinformatics project][rastair] made me want to write again, and it feels good.
+But this blog had to feel a bit nicer first!
 This site has been around since 2016[^older], and it was always just Markdown files in a git repo.
 Let's update the toolchain around it as a little spring cleaning for 2026.